redhat-developer/gitops-operator/docs/OpenShift GitOps CLI User Guide.md

 #### Core mode

 In the `core` mode (`--core` argument specified), the CLI talks directly to the Kubernetes API server (unlike in normal mode, where the CLI talks to the ArgoCD Server) using the credentials set in the kubeconfig file.
 The default kubeconfig file is available at location `$HOME/.kube/config` can be customized using the `KUBECONFIG` environment variable.
 Unlike the normal mode, there is no explicit login step required for user authentication.
 The command would be executed using the credentials provided in the `kubeconfig` file.

+##### Steps to execute command in the core mode

-ArgoCD commands can be executed in the core mode using one of the following options.
+1. ArgoCD commands can be executed in the core mode using one of the following options.

-##### Option 1: With default kubeconfig file (using the default context)
+###### Option 1: With default kubeconfig file (using the default context)
   ```
   # argocd --core [command or options] [arguments…​]
   ```
   eg:
   ```
+  # ARGOCD_REPO_SERVER_NAME=openshift-gitops-repo-server argocd --core app list
+  (or)
-  # argocd --core app list
+  # argocd --core app list --repo-server-name openshift-gitops-repo-server
   ```
-##### Option 2: With default kubeconfig file (using a custom context)
+###### Option 2: With default kubeconfig file (using a custom context)
   ```
   # argocd --core --kube-context [context]  [command or options] [arguments…​]
   ```
   eg:
   ```
+  # ARGOCD_REPO_SERVER_NAME=openshift-gitops-repo-server argocd --core  --kube-context kubeadmin-local app list
+  (or)
-  # argocd --core  --kube-context kubeadmin-local app list
+  # argocd --core  --kube-context kubeadmin-local app list --repo-server-name openshift-gitops-repo-server
   ```

-##### Option 3: With a custom kubeconfig file (using the default context)
+###### Option 3: With a custom kubeconfig file (using the default context)
   ```
   # KUBECONFIG=~/.kube/custom_config argocd --core [command or options] [arguments…​]
   ```
   eg:
   ```
-  # KUBECONFIG=~/.kube/custom_config argocd --core app list
+  # KUBECONFIG=~/.kube/custom_config argocd --core app list --repo-server-name openshift-gitops-repo-server
   ```

-##### Option 4:  With a custom kubeconfig file (using a custom context)
+###### Option 4:  With a custom kubeconfig file (using a custom context)
   ```
   # KUBECONFIG=~/.kube/custom_config argocd --core --kube-context [context] [command or options] [arguments…​]
   ```
   eg:
   ```
-  # KUBECONFIG=~/.kube/custom_config argocd --kube-context kubeadmin-local --core app list
+  # KUBECONFIG=~/.kube/custom_config argocd --kube-context kubeadmin-local --core app list --repo-server-name openshift-gitops-repo-server
   ```

-**NOTE** If there are multiple ArgoCD instances, then set the default namespace of the current context to interact with the right ArgoCD instance.
+**NOTE** If there are multiple ArgoCD instances, then set the default namespace of the current context to the namespace of the ArgoCD instance that you want to interact with.
+Also set the environment variable `ARGOCD_REPO_SERVER_NAME` or use the command line option `--repo-server-name` to specify the repo server component name in the format `<argocd-instance-name>-repo-server`.

 ### Global options
 Global options are options applicable to all sub-commands of `argocd`.